vestalux/sljekyll/_events/lowestoft-2016-11-04-ghosts-east-anglia.md

 event-category: horror
 breadcrumb: y
 ---
-Be thrilled and spooked by a talk on local ghosts by Lowestoft historian and author Ian Bunn.
+Be thrilled and spooked by a talk on local ghosts by Lowestoft historian and author Ivan Bunn.
 Tickets are available to buy from the library.